wilsonzlin/ooml/README.md

                 </ul>

                 <!--
-                    Binding to DOM events is extremely simple -->
+                    Listening to DOM events is extremely simple.
+                -->
                 <form handle-submit="this.handleNewItemFormSubmit">
                     <!--
-                        Sometimes, we actually want to expose the DOM, not hide it away -->
+                        Sometimes, we actually want to expose the DOM, not hide it away.
+                    -->
                     <input ooml-expose="newItemInput" placeholder="You can use Markdown!">
                     <button>Add new item</button>